LennartFr/alf20191ibmbc/workshop.md

 <img src="fig1.png">

+<b>Hyperledger Fabric</b> is a private and permissioned blockchain without crypto-currency.
+Members enroll through a Membership Service Provider.

+<p>Member Service Provider</b>
+Allows members to enroll to the permissioned Hyperledger Fabric, uses the Hyperledger Fabric Certificate Authority.

+<b>Hyperledger Fabric CA </b> is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
+The CA issues one root certificate (rootCert) to each

+<b>Consensus algorithm</b> is the process of reaching agreement on the next set of transactions to be added to the ledger.
+First a transaction must be endorsed, then passed to the Orderers for validation and commitment.
+The simplest consensus algoritm is SOLO, which only needs one consenter to write transactions to the ledger.

 <b>Distributed Ledger</b> The Ledger is constructed in Chaincode by the Ordering Service and is a peer-to-peer network
 of a totally ordered hashchain of blocks of (valid or invalid) transactions.
 The hashchain imposes the total order of blocks in a ledger and each block contains an array of totally ordered transactions.
 This imposes total order across all transactions.